Daily To Do List

 The basket above was one of five that I made that week with John McGuire, and thankfully was NOT in the many tubs full of baskets I had in my storage unit in Zumbro Falls during the fall flood of 2010.

 High on my Daily To Do List for this week has been working on my website again.
+I’ve been updating the Furniture Repair Directory,™ the Cane & Basket Supplies Directory™, and my Classes.

-Are you taking time to slow down and enjoy the roses, like I’m forcing (or rather giving permission) myself to do?
+What’s going on in your world, what’s on your Daily To Do List?
+Are you taking the time to slow down and enjoy the roses, like I’m forcing myself (or rather, giving permission) to do?

 Hi, Everyone –